 If reporting about Russian bounties on US forces is true, the White House must explain:

 1. Why weren’t the president or vice president briefed?
 Was the info in the PDB?

 3. What has been done in response to protect our forces & hold Putin accountable?

 — Liz Cheney (@Liz_Cheney) June 28, 2020

 There’s not actually a lot of mystery here.
-The reason the President and Vice President weren’t briefed on it is because it’s likely one of thousands of pieces of raw intelligence that the intel community handles a day.
-Given that this came from one source and was leaked to the Times, the odds are that it’s not unverified and was not deemed worthy to discuss or act on at this time.
-As for who did know and when, the obvious answer is the analysts who dealt with the information and didn’t see it as important enough to pass on to the administration right away.
+The reason the President and Vice President weren’t briefed on it is that it’s likely one of the thousands of pieces of raw intelligence that the intel community handles a day.
+Given that this came from one source and was leaked to the Times, the odds are that it’s unverified and was not deemed worthy to discuss or act on at this time.
+As for who did know and when the obvious answer is the analysts who dealt with the information and didn’t see it as important enough to pass it on to the administration right away.

 Proclaiming that Putin must be “held accountable” is also typical beltway jargon that grew old long ago.
 What would Cheney like to do?
 Put sanctions on our sanctions that we’ve already put on top of our other sanctions?
 The reality is that we can’t “hold Putin accountable” because he’s a dictator in a major country that has nuclear weapons.
 Perhaps a strongly worded letter is in order?

 If it seems like I’m tired of the constant theater, it’s because I am.
 I’m tired of politicians pretending we can do things we can’t while at the same time justifying actions that clearly have negative consequences.
 No one, including Cheney, can articulate a sound case for why we are still in Afghanistan, which is why it’s rarely attempted anymore.
 Generalizations about “fighting them over there” stopped being persuasive long ago.
 The Taliban are never going away, nor do they have international aspirations.
 We have the technology to monitor and drone terrorists who attempt to strike outside Afghanistan’s borders.